sbna/git-course/README.md

  - 2.2.3 --**CHECK**-- if all repos have the DEV brach
  - 2.2.4 ODs create a new branch on their local repos, the branch name has to be unique and has to contain the feature implemented in this branch.
  - 2.2.5 ODs code the feature in the new branch, ODs commit the changes and push on their remote repos.
- - 2.2.6 TL pulls the new branches from ODs remote repos, TL **rebases** the two branches on DEV, TL pushes the changes on his remote repo
+ - 2.2.6 TL pulls the new branches from ODs remote repos, TL **merges** the two branches on DEV, TL pushes the changes on his remote repo
- - 2.2.7 ODs pull the rebased DEV branch on their local repo and sync with their remote repos
+ - 2.2.7 ODs pull the merged DEV branch on their local repo and sync with their remote repos
- - 2.2.8 --**CHECK**-- if all repos have the branch DEV rebased with the OD changes
+ - 2.2.8 --**CHECK**-- if all repos have the branch DEV merged with the OD changes